ChatGPT Images 2.0: Features, Use Cases, and Impact

 Instant vs Thinking Modes

 - Every ChatGPT plan.
-Free, Plus, Pro, Business.
+Rolling out across Free, Plus, Pro, and Codex users.

 - Single image per prompt.
 Optimized for throughput.